Royale Union Saint-Gilloise: Zwanze derby

-Union's principal city rivalry is with RWD Molenbeek, contested in what is colloquially referred to as the "Zwanze derby," a term derived from Brussels dialect and cultural humor.
+Union's principal city rivalry is with RWD Molenbeek, contested in what is colloquially referred to as the Zwanze derby, a term derived from Brussels' dialect and cultural humour.
 The rivalry traces its origins to earlier confrontations with Daring Club de Bruxelles, a precursor to the modern Molenbeek clubs.
-This historical animosity has been memorialised in Brussels popular culture, notably in the play Bossemans et Coppenolle.
+This historical animosity has been memorialised in Brussels' popular culture, notably in the play Bossemans et Coppenolle.
 Despite their rivalry, the two clubs have at times maintained a cordial relationship, especially during periods of financial instability, even organising friendly matches in mutual support.

 Rivalry with Anderlecht

 Union also shares a longstanding, though historically less frequent, rivalry with Anderlecht.
 The two clubs, both based in Brussels, met only sporadically for several decades following Union's relegation in 1973.
 Their rivalry was rekindled during the 2017–18 Belgian Cup, when Union defeated Anderlecht 3–0 at the Constant Vanden Stock Stadium, marking their first official encounter since 1979.

 In 2021, following Union's promotion to the Belgian Pro League after a 49-year absence, the derby resumed in the league format.
 Union recorded a 3–1 victory in their first top-flight encounter against Anderlecht.
 In January 2022, they won the return fixture 1–0, completing their first league double over Anderlecht since the early 1970s.

 Union went on to defeat Anderlecht twice more in the 2021–22 Champions' Playoffs, with 3–1 and 2–0 wins at home and away, respectively.
 The season concluded with a controversial managerial shift, as Union head coach Felice Mazzù departed to join Anderlecht, prompting criticism from Union and compensation negotiations between the clubs.

+Union faced Anderlecht in the 2026 Belgian Cup final and won 3–1.